ThibaultFillion/strengths/documentation/setting_up_initial_conditions.rst

     chemostats = [1, 0]
     )

-doing it after loading the system :
+Doing it after loading the system:

 .. code:: python